MindPort-GmbH/VRIF-Interaction-Component/Documentation/vrif-integration-manual.md

 ## Quick Start

+If you are new to VR Builder, we strongly suggest getting familiar with the basics in the core [documentation](https://www.mindport.co/vr-builder/manual/introduction), also available in the asset's folder.

-If you are familiar with VR Builder and VRIF, the best way to start is probably the demo scene.
+Otherwise, the best way to start is probably the demo scene.
 A simple process will let you try all the integrated interactions one by one, and you will be able to check the process and the objects to see how they are configured.
 The first time you open the demo scene, you should do so from the menu: `Tools > VR Builder > Demo Scenes > VRIF Integration`.
 This will copy the process JSON in the StreamingAssets folder.
 The process will not work otherwise.

 The VR Builder demo is limited to a single table in a copy of the VRIF demo scene.
 You will be instructed by the VR Builder process to interact with the objects one by one, thus testing every interaction provided.